Effort optimism: Causes of Effort Optimism

-Since before the Brown vs. Board of Education decision in 1954, minorities (mostly African American, Hispanic, and Native American students) have not been presented with educational opportunities equal to those of white Americans.
-A study conducted during the 2002-03 school year showed that the number of Blacks and Hispanics enrolled in public schools was more than triple the number of Whites.
-The majority of these schools were in high poverty areas, like Chicago, IL, and Detroit, MI.
+Since before the Brown vs. Board of Education decision in 1954, minorities (mostly African American, Hispanic, and Native American students) have not been presented with equal educational opportunities to white Americans.
+A study conducted during the 2002-03 school year showed that the number of Black students and Hispanic students enrolled in public schools was more than triple that of white students.
+Most of these schools were in high-poverty areas, like Chicago, IL, and Detroit, MI.
 Most of these schools do not have equal educational resources either.
-In predominantly white US School Districts, spending on educational resources, such as highly qualified teachers, Advanced Placement courses, and updated textbooks, is, on average, 10 times higher.
-Even Black and Hispanic students whose scores on standardized academic tracking tests were equal to those of Whites were more likely to be placed in lower course levels than Whites were.
+In predominantly white US school districts, spending on educational resources, such as highly qualified teachers, Advanced Placement courses, and updated textbooks, is on average 10 times higher.
+Even Black and Hispanic students whose scores on standardized academic tracking tests were equal to those of white students were more likely to be placed in lower course levels than Whites were.
 The inequality present within the educational system poses a real threat to the future of minority students.

 Another factor in effort optimism is the concept of Stereotype threat, which describes the process of one's fear of confirming a negative stereotype leading that individual to become that negative stereotype.
 This theory connects to this issue because stereotypes are consistently made about people of color.
 For example, a common and misinformed stereotype is that black people do not perform well on standardized tests, whereas white people do.
-The disparities in performance on standardized tests stem from, not skin color, but structural inequities.
-When black people are subjected to harassment almost on a daily basis, and reminded of this stereotype constantly, however, some may fall into the stereotype out of fear of conforming to it.
+The disparities in performance on standardized tests stem from but structural inequities as opposed to skin color.
+However, when Black people are subjected to harassment almost daily, and reminded of this stereotype constantly, some may fall into the stereotype out of fear of conforming to it.

-When it comes to Standardized Tests, people of color are at a significant disadvantage.
+In Standardized Tests, people of color are at a significant disadvantage.
 As discussed in the previous paragraphs, because of the inequality present within the educational system, people of color are less likely to perform well on standardized tests because most are not prepared enough for these tests.
-This is due primarily to their schools' inability to teach them the material, for lack of sufficient funds.
-One example of this is Debra P. vs. Turlington, a controversial court case that was documented on the basis of racial bias in standardized testing.
+This is due primarily to their schools' inability to teach them the material for lack of sufficient funds.
+One example of this is Debra P. vs. Turlington, a controversial court case that was documented based on racial bias in standardized testing.
 The SSAT II was deemed unconstitutional because students were either denied or granted their high school diplomas based on whether or not they passed the test.
 The courts found that this test had a disproportionately negative impact on black students, and the state of Florida admitted that they were knowingly setting a precedent for these students not to graduate.
-Students of color were not prepared well enough for a test soaked in discrimination, which, in the end, set them up for failure.
+Students of color were unprepared for a test soaked in discrimination, which set them up for failure.